-MAJOR: A total of 40 units in the department of Religious Studies is required for the major.
-The major in Religious Studies is structured to accommodate the wide variety of interests among students of religion.
-Students will design a personalized program, working collaboratively with an advisor in the department, to match interests and objectives.
-Some majors may opt for a program that is broadly conceived, seeking exposure to a variety of religions through a variety of methods and in comparative perspective.
-Others may choose to specialize in one religious tradition, or in one approach to the study of religion such as the historical, sociological, philosophical, or psychological.
-All program designs must provide for diversity of content and methods in accordance with the department's curriculum.
-After working closely with a departmental advisor, each student will present his or her program design to the department for discussion.
-In keeping with the goals of a liberal arts education, students are encouraged to take courses in other disciplines that have a profound bearing on the study of religion, such as languages, history, and area studies, among others.
-Seniors enroll in RS 490: Senior Seminar for work on their comprehensive projects.
+MAJOR: A total of 40 units in the department of Religious Studies are required for the major.
+The major is structured to accommodate a wide variety of interests relating to the study of religion.
+Students, working collaboratively with an advisor, will design a personalized program to match their interests and objectives.
+Some majors may opt for a program that is broadly conceived, seeking exposure to a variety of religious traditions and studying religion through a variety of methodologies (such as, literary studies, history, sociology, or philosophy).
+Others may choose to specialize in one religious tradition, or in one approach to the study of religion.
+The only required course for the major is RELS 490: Senior Seminar, which guides students through their comprehensive projects.

 WRITING REQUIREMENT: Students majoring in Religious Studies will satisfy the final component of Occidental College's college-wide writing requirement by successfully completing the Senior Seminar and the comprehensive requirement.
-Students should familiarize themselves with the departmental requirement at the time of declaring the major.
 See the Writing Program and consult the department chair for additional information.